dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 ```

 # Estimate the CATE
-We can estimate the CATE for all the models by passing them to estimatecausaleffect!.
+We can estimate the CATE for all the models by passing them to estimate_causal_effect!.
 ```julia
 estimate_causal_effect!(s_learner)
 estimate_causal_effect!(t_learner)